cryptobluejava/proof-of-riches-backend/README.md

-# Proof of Riches Backend
+# Larp or Not Backend

-Backend service for Proof of Riches application that handles OAuth authentication with Twitter and Discord.
+Backend service for Larp or Not application that handles OAuth authentication with Twitter and Discord.

 ## Features